 The experiment quickly grew out of hand.
 Prisoners suffered — and accepted — sadistic and humiliating treatment from the guards.
 The high level of stress progressively led them from rebellion to inhibition.

-This sounds a bit like what Andrew Cohen and others are being accused of.
-However, the prison experiment, and the allegations against Cohen, for example, are extreme cases.
-And I'm convinced much less actual abuse can occur in a given situation, and still lead lots of distorted behavior and emotional states coming from those involved.
-Once the line between healthy use of power and unhealthy use of power is crossed enough times, the perceived possibility of more abuse often is the most powerful element in the situation.
+What happened in the prison experiment sounds a bit like what Andrew Cohen and others are being accused of.
+However, both cases are more extreme than the average.
+I'm convinced much less actual abuse can occur in a given situation, and still can lead to lots of distorted behavior and emotional states coming from those involved.
+Once the line between healthy use of power and unhealthy use of power is crossed enough times, the perceived possibility of more abuse often is the most powerful element.

 If we are really serious about diminishing the amount of abuse in spiritual communities, and actually developing and/or maintaining healthy power structures and dynamics, then we must move beyond blaming leaders and seeing their removal and/or downfall as the end of the problem.
 Even if we could hold every last abusive leader, spiritual, political, financial, etc. responsible for their actions, we wouldn't be rid of the roots that will bring the next power scandal.
 I'm all for holding people accountable, but until we come to grips with the power of social environments, and group dynamics, there will continue to be plenty more miserable abuse stories in the future.